joniva/AGTP/README.md

 # AGTP
-AGTP is an automatic geomteric theorem prover.
+AGTP is an automatic geomteric theorem prover...

 ## Dependencies
 ```